netwerk-digitaal-erfgoed/requirements-infrastructure/README.md

 Configuration values (such as database connection strings or API URLs) must be parameterized.
 The best way to do so is with [environment variables](https://12factor.net/config), a language- and OS-agnostic standard.
+The infrastructure must therefore support providing these environment variables to the application.

 ### 5. The infrastructure _captures application logs_ at stdout. ([SEP](#sep))